Informational + commercial

 Who is most likely to notice a difference from beef tallow for KP

-The best candidates are people whose KP feels chalky, tight, or friction-prone on the backs of the arms, thighs, or seat area.
-If sleeves, leggings, cold air, or long showers make the bumps feel sharper, a richer moisturizer may improve comfort enough that the skin looks calmer and less ashy.
+The best candidates are people whose KP feels chalky, tight, ashy, or friction-prone on the backs of the arms, thighs, or seat area.
+If sleeves, leggings, cold air, shaving, or long showers make the bumps feel sharper, a richer moisturizer may improve comfort enough that the skin looks calmer and less dusty.
 The less your KP is driven by dryness, the less dramatic beef tallow usually feels.
-That distinction matters because many zero-click searches around `does beef tallow help keratosis pilaris` are really asking whether tallow can replace every other step.
+That distinction matters because many searches around `does beef tallow help keratosis pilaris` are really asking whether tallow can replace every other step.
 Usually it cannot, but it can still be useful.

 Whipped tallow versus balm for KP on arms and thighs